felangel/bloc/docs/flutterweathertutorial.md

 }
 ```

-### Weather Cubits
+#### Weather Cubit

-Finally!
-It's time to put together our Weather Cubit.
-Our Weather Cubit will expose the following methods:
+Now that we've defined the `WeatherState`, let's write the `WeatherCubit` which will expose the following methods:

-- `fetchWeather(String? city)` which uses our weather repository to try and retrieve a weather object for the given city
+- `fetchWeather(String? city)` uses our weather repository to try and retrieve a weather object for the given city
-- `refreshWeather()` which retrieves a new weather object using the weather repository given the current weather state
+- `refreshWeather()` retrieves a new weather object using the weather repository given the current weather state
-- `toggleUnits()` switch the state between celsius and farenheit, or vice versa
+- `toggleUnits()` toggles the state between Celsius and Fahrenheit
-- `fromJson(Map<String, dynamic> json)`, `toJson(WeatherState state)`, which handles persisting cubit state
+- `fromJson(Map<String, dynamic> json)`, `toJson(WeatherState state)` used for persistence

 ```dart
 // lib/weather/cubit/weather_cubit.dart (done)